dazuma/toys/toys/docs/guide.md

 interface for your project's build tasks.

-Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line binary written in Ruby.
-Rather, it provides a single binary called `toys`.
-You define the commands recognized by the Toys binary by writing configuration files.
-(You can, however, build your own custom command line binary using the related **toys-core** library.)
+Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line executable written in Ruby.
+Rather, it provides a single executable called `toys`.
+You define the commands recognized by the Toys executable by writing configuration files.
+(You can, however, build your own custom command line executable using the related **toys-core** library.)

 If this is your first time using Toys, we recommend starting with the [README](https://www.rubydoc.info/gems/toys/file/README.md), which includes a